-Establishment of Sustainable Health Model in Afghan Refugee Camp - Barakai (Swabi)
+Sustainable Health Model in Afghan Refugee Villages - Haripur and Barakai (Swabi)

-Barakai is a thickly populated and geographically wide-spread Afghan refugee village of district Swabi established 04 decades ago where the ethnic group is mostly Pakhtoon refugees from the eastern and central eastern regions of Afghanistan.
-Currently approximately 31000 refugees reside in the camp with a versatile and challenging range of health needs.
+Haripur and Barakai are a thickly populated and geographically wide-spread Afghan refugee village established 04 decades ago where the ethnic group is mostly Pakhtoon refugees from the eastern and central eastern regions of Afghanistan.
+Currently approximately 130,734 refugees reside in these refugee villages with a versatile and challenging range of health needs.
 Vulnerability is term associated to masses during the life of displacement and refuge, however its severity increases for different groups within the masses like mothers and children and with circumstances like pandemics and epidemics.
 As under new health strategy when phasal transition started by reducing centre-based interventions this created an abrupt gap in the health services needs against provision.
-After the EmOC services terminated, a huge gap was created and community started facing issues in access to safe motherhood in adjacent areas or district headquarters due to financial and accessibility constraints associated.
+The community facing issues in access to safe motherhood in adjacent areas or district headquarters due to financial and accessibility constraints associated.
 Sooner when the COVID-19 pandemic hit the globe, health issues further increased for the refugee population due to lockdowns.
 In the said scenario FPHC with support from UNHCR further focused on establishment of sustainable health model with the consent and requests of community to avoid any humanitarian issue and major morbidity or mortality specially MNCH related.